boolean-uk/csharp-tdd-todo-list/README.md

 ## Extension Requirements

 Work on these only after you have completed the core requirements.
 You may need to make changes to your domain model and / or your core code to complete these.

-Create new classes and tests for these requirements in the `./tdd-todo-list.CSharp.Main/Extension.cs` and `./tdd-todo-list.CSharp.Test/ExtensionTests.cs` directories respectively.

 You will see a `.gitkeep` file in each of those directories, you can safely ignore them.
 They're just there to make sure the directories are pushed to the repository when they're empty.